akhilraj6522/object-blurring-using-Mask-RCNN/README.md

 Copy and paste the downloaded weight file inside mrcnn folder.

-Then give the path to weight file in image.py and video.py .
+Then give the path of weight file to 'MRCNN_model_path' in image.py and video.py .

 Ex:- MRCNN_model_path = "mrcnn\\mask_rcnn_coco.h5".